- Community Resource Center

-ASAP uses technology to connect thousands of asylum-seekers who would otherwise be geographically isolated, providing them with tools to take control of their legal cases and advocate for their families.
-Through ASAP’s private online community, asylum seekers ask questions of expert attorneys, receive updates about changes in immigration enforcement, share stories and strategies, and build community power.
-For many members, our community can mean the difference between securing legal status or being forced to return to the danger they fled.
+ASAP uses technology to communicate with thousands of asylum seekers, providing them with tools to take control of their asylum cases and advocate for their families.
+Through ASAP’s online communities, members ask questions of expert attorneys and share stories and strategies.
+ASAP creates critical legal resources in Spanish and English viewed by thousands.
+Our Community Resource Center puts many asylum seekers on the path toward securing legal status, rather than being forced to return to the danger they fled.

 - Legal Emergency Room